crimsonclyde/mmm-udr/README.md

 ]
 ```

-## Update module
+## Update Module
-Navigate into your MagicMirror's `modules` folder and further on navigate into `mmm-udr` folder and execute:
+1. Navigate into your MagicMirror's `modules` folder

+2. Now further on navigate into `mmm-udr` folder and execute
 ```
 git pull & npm install
 ```